 OKR (Objectives & Key Results)

 In his book, “Measure What Matters,” John Doerr tells us that OKRs are a collaborative goal-setting protocol for companies, teams, and individuals—a management methodology to ensure everyone in the organization focuses their efforts on the same important issues.
-In this complete guide to OKRs, learn more about best practices, benefits, and OKR examples.
+In this complete guide to OKRs, learn more about best practices, benefits, and processes.

 Objectives and Key Results (OKR) is a powerful goal-setting methodology that drives alignment, performance, and results in growing and high-performing companies.
 At the most basic level, an OKR is a simple tool to align and engage everyone at the company around measurable goals.